pypeit/PypeIt/doc/keck_kcwi.rst

-We identified a sinusoidal pattern that is imprinted on the CCD which varies with time and CCD row (i.e. the sinusoidal pattern is present in the spatial direction).
+We identified a sinusoidal pattern that is imprinted on the CCD which varies with time and CCD row (i.e. the sinusoidal pattern is present only in the spatial direction).
 If you are working in the read noise limit, we recommend that you subtract off this pattern.
 We have a robust algorithm to remove this pattern in both 1x1 and 2x2 binning data, but it is relatively slow.
 This pattern